 James D. Merselis, Non-executive director, joined the board of Trinity Biotech in February 2009.
-He is currently a non-executive director of Biosensia Ltd; a point-of-care diagnostics company located in Dublin, Ireland, Kypha Inc.; a St. Louis, Missouri based diagnostic company focused on Complement assays in the diagnosis and management of patients with inflammatory diseases and Abram Scientific Inc.; a coagulation diagnostics company located in Palo Alto, California.
-Mr Merselis has forty years experience in healthcare, including twenty-two years at Boehringer Mannheim Diagnostics (now Roche Diagnostics).
-Mr Merselis has led a number of healthcare diagnostic start-ups.
+He is currently a Co-Founder and Managing Director of Synchrony Bio LLC, a newly formed healthcare-focused venture investment fund based in St. Louis, MO.
+He is also a non-executive director for the following companies: Biosensia Ltd, a point-of-care diagnostics company located in Dublin, Ireland; Kypha Inc., a St. Louis, Missouri based diagnostic company focused on Complement assays in the diagnosis and management of patients with inflammatory diseases; Geneoscopy, a St. Louis, Missouri based company developing next generation diagnostics that leverage the power of RNA to better prevent, detect, and treat gastrointestinal disease; and Abram Scientific Inc., a coagulation diagnostics company located in Palo Alto, California.
+Mr. Merselis has more than forty years experience in healthcare, including twenty-two years at Boehringer Mannheim Diagnostics (now Roche Diagnostics).
+Mr. Merselis has led a number of healthcare diagnostic start-ups.
 From 2002 to 2007, he served as President and CEO of HemoSense, Inc., a point-of-care diagnostics company providing patients and physicians with rapid test results to help manage the risk of stroke with the use of Warfarin or Coumadin.
 During this time he successfully took the company public (AMEX:HEM) followed two years later by its acquisition by Alere (NYSE:ALR).
 His leadership at other start-ups has included: Nexus Dx (now Samsung), Alverix, Inc. (now Becton Dickenson), and Micronics, Inc. (now SONY).